FAQ

 A woman with curly dark hair, wearing large red and gold earrings, and a beige top, smiling in an indoor setting.

-My name is Erica Ruedas Hall, your postpartum support professional for the first year.
-I provide evidence-based guidance and compassionate support to birthing parents and their families through the first year of postpartum, offering practical tools for mental health, recovery, and newborn care. both virtually and for families across the Seattle Eastside (Kirkland, Redmond, Bellevue, Newcastle, Renton) and South King County (Kent, Auburn, Federal Way, Tukwila).
+My name is Erica Ruedas Hall, your postpartum care professional for the first year.
+I provide evidence-based guidance and compassionate support to birthing parents and their families through the first year of postpartum, offering practical tools for mental health, recovery, and newborn care, both virtually and for families across the Seattle Eastside (Kirkland, Redmond, Bellevue, Newcastle, Renton) and South King County (Kent, Auburn, Federal Way, Tukwila).

 We hear it all the time: “It takes a village.”
 But when you’re a first time parent, isolated, or far from family, building that community feels impossible.
 This is a transitional time when you need your village more than ever, and the reality is: you were never meant to do this alone.